manuel12/productivity-app/README.md

 ### Installation - Front-end

-For installing the front-end cd to the front-end folder
+For installing the front-end cd to the front-end folder:

     cd front-end